Imaginativeone-JavaScript/Max-JavaScript-Section-08/Section-08-Notes.md

 const moreNumbers = new Array(5); // Array of length 5, with empty elements

 const yetMoreNumbers = new Array.of(1, 2); // Slower performance

+const moreNumbers = new Array.from(iterable); // Only accepts iterables/array-like objects as parameters
 ```

   - [ ] 186 04 Which Data Can You Store In Arrays? | 03:47